giddie/devshell-docker/README.md

 ## Customisation

+The Dockerfile on the default branch is Archlinux-based.
+Check out the `ubuntu` branch for an Ubuntu-based devshell.
+Generally, apart from the Dockerfile not much needs to change when you use a different base image.
+Some care may need to be taken in `entrypoint.sh` that the user and group are set up correctly.

 Be sure to check the volumes that are mounted at the bottom of `devshell`.
 I mount my local ZSH config.
 You may want to make some other host config available in a similar way.